L.L. Bean Scraps Legendary Lifetime Return Policy

 "If you are not 100% satisfied with one of our products, you may return it within one year of purchase for a refund.
 After one year, we will consider any items for return that are defective due to materials or craftsmanship."

-A Business Insider reporter put the policy to the test last year by returning 4-year-old shoes with broken stitching.
+A Business Insider reporter put the policy to the test last year by returning four-year-old shoes with broken stitching.
 He recounts that the cashier immediately accepted the return and asked for no proof about when he purchased the shoes.
 "Two days later, the brand-new shoes were waiting on my doorstep," Business Insider writes.

 At the time, an L.L.
 Bean spokesperson told the site that the return policy was taken advantage of less than might be expected.